sav-che/TL-2/Authors/Barnes, Charles Reid {std. Barnes} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 331](https://www.biodiversitylibrary.org/item/103858#page/343/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 331](https://www.biodiversitylibrary.org/page/33265058) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Barnes, Charles Reid {std.
 Barnes}|first entry]] for this author

 ### Author

 \* Barnes, Charles Reid (1858-1910), American bryologist and plant physiologist, studied at Hanover College (Indiana), graduated A.B.
 1877, studied at Harvard University, taught in public schools; professor of botany at Purdue University 1882-1887; id.
-University of Wisconsin 1887-1898, professor of plant physiology University of Chicago 1898-1910, from 1883 co-editor of the Botanical Gazette. (*Barnes*).
+University of Wisconsin 1887-1898, professor of plant physiology University of Chicago 1898-1910, from 1883 co-editor of the Botanical Gazette.
+**Abbreviated name**: *Barnes*

 #### Herbarium and types